-- Are there enough adults to care for your child?
-(See ratios and group sizes, p.3.)
-Is the room full to capacity or do they choose to have a lower staff-to-child ratio in each classroom? - Are the activities appropriate for my child's age and interest? - □ What is the typical daily schedule? - □ Do the teacher's interactions encourage children to learn?
+- □ Are there enough adults to care for your child?
+(See ratios and group sizes, p.3.) - Are the activities appropriate for my child's age and interest? - □ What is the typical daily schedule? - Do the teacher's interactions encourage children to learn?
 Are the activities engaging? - Do the children watch TV, DVDs or videos?
 If so, how frequently? - Do the children have plenty of active outdoor play time each day?
-Do they go on field trips? - Does the program reflect the cultural, ethnic, religious and lifestyle diversity of the families within the community? - Does the staff encourage language, social and problemsolving skills when talking with children? - Are you comfortable with the way the provider disciplines and resolves conflicts between children? - Does the environment feel right for your child and family?
-Will your child be happy there?
+Do they go on field trips? - Does the program reflect the cultural, ethnic, religious and lifestyle diversity of the families within the community? - Does the staff encourage language, social and problemsolving skills when talking with children? - Are you comfortable with the way the provider disciplines and resolves conflicts between children?